rhel-labs/instruqt/image-mode-day2/01-switch-registries/assignment.md

 The system displayed beside this text is a Red Hat Enterprise Linux 9 system registered with Subscription Manager.

-In a previous image mode lab, we created a virtual machine from a bootc image.
+In a [previous image mode lab](https://www.redhat.com/en/introduction-to-image-mode-for-red-hat-enterprise-linux-interactive-lab), we created a virtual machine from a bootc image.
 Adapting to changes in infrastructure or role is core to how bootc hosts operate.
 We'll explore how `bootc` tracks images, changes host purposes, and rolls back changes.

 Changing registries for our bootc image
 ===

 In the normal course of operations, available infrastructure is often changed or decommissioned in favor of newer options.
 In our environment, the registry server we've been using has been swapped out for a new server.

+Unfortunately, this host was missed during that migration and we need to get it back on track.
 There's native tooling in `bootc` that let's us change the image that a particular host is using.
-Unfortunately, this host was missed during that migration and we need to get it back on track.

-Attach to the console of the VM running our bootc image
+Connect to the console of the VM running our bootc image
 ===

-Let's attach to the console.
+Let's connect to the virutal machine's console.
 Switch to the [button label="VM console" background="#ee0000" color="#c7c7c7"](tab-1) tab.

 > [!NOTE]
 > If the console hasn't connected or there is an error, you can reconnect by clicking Refresh next to the tab name.
 The prompt will look like this. ![](../assets/terminal_prompt.png)